Data Analytics Bootcamp

 Learning Objectives

-After this session, students will be able to:
+After this session, you will be able to:

 • Understand what linear regression is conceptually